August-Bolter/SWEN303-Project/pros_cons_designs.md

 *  Layout and general design style remains consistent throughout the website.
 *  A bright consistent colour scheme is used throughout the website

-**Recognition**

-*  Text hyperlinks are underlined and blue which is the standard style for hyperlinks meaning it is easy for users to recognise that the text is a hyperlink.
+*  A bright consistent colour scheme is used throughout the website
+*  The body text has the same font in different pages (font selection is consistent)
+*  The mobile app design is consistent with the website design.
+This allows for easy switching between the two interfaces.

 **Language**
+*  Uses language that matches the user-base (university students and staff) vocabulary (e.g. Course codes)
 *  Buttons are self-descriptive.
 I know what I am expecting when clicking a button.

-**Status**

-*  Tells the user what courses they are in via a dropdown menu
+**Recognition**
+*  Text hyperlinks are underlined and blue which is the standard style for hyperlinks meaning it is easy for users to recognise that the text is a hyperlink.
+*  Icons used are very ‘typical’ and are icones that there is a global understanding of what they mean.

 **Help**
 *  A colour blind mode is available, so the design accounts for colour blind people
+*  The buttons and layout of the app is very clear and obvious.
+This means that the app is very intuitive to us and no explanation is needed
 *  Students can give feedback to the lecturer

+**Status**
+*  Tells the user what courses they are in via a dropdown menu

+**Error Prevention**
+*  The app has been made in such a simple way that there is no need for error prevention messages.

 ## Cons: